YU000jp/logseq-plugin-daily-kanban/readme.md

 - How to display tooltips for editing, with Logseq API
 - How to convert Logseq as its own markdown
 - Please create query statements using the current page name or keywords (Author is not good at advanced queries).

----

-## Showcase / Questions / Ideas / Help

-> Go to the [discussion](https://github.com/YU000jp/logseq-plugin-two-hop-link/discussions) tab to ask and find this kind of things.

 ## Author